bdeckard92/dupUT/02-Lesson-Plans/06-Server-Side-APIs/README.md

 ## Instructor Notes

-* Be prepared to spend time during this week's classes setting the students up for success for their first projects.
+* Be prepared to spend class time this week setting up students for success in their first project.

-* Look over the [project requirements](../../01-Class-Content/06-Server-Side-APIs/04-Supplemental/Project-Requirements.md) to prepare for any questions students may have.
+* Review the [project requirements](../../01-Class-Content/06-Server-Side-APIs/04-Supplemental/Project-Requirements.md) to prepare for any questions that students might have.

-* Encourage students to use this week to think about project ideas and if you are comfortable doing so, share your struggle and/or personal experiences learning and working on your first projects in a group setting either in a class or in the workplace.
+* Encourage students to use this week to think about project ideas.
+If you're comfortable doing so, share your personal experiences or struggles working on group projects, either in a class or in the workplace, early in your career.

 * Start thinking about project groups.
-Assign 3 students per group: one advanced, one average, one struggling.
+Assign three students per group: one advanced, one average, one struggling.

-* Students will need and want to install [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) prior to class.
+* Students should install the [JSON Formatter Google Chrome extension](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) before class.

 ### Common Pain Points